awsdocs/amazon-gamelift-developer-guide/doc_source/integration-engines-setup-unreal.md

       ]
       ```

    1. Add the plugin name as a dependency to your game's list of ModuleRules\.
-The following example shows a sample list of module names with the Amazon GameLift plugin added to it\.
+The following example shows a sample list of module names with the GameLift plugin added to it\.

       ```
       using UnrealBuildTool;